saketjha34/Deep-Learning-Model-Architectures/README.md

 - [MobileNet](MobileNet/): Implementation of MobileNet, a lightweight deep learning model for mobile and embedded vision applications.
 - [ResNet](ResNet/): Implementation of ResNet, known for its use of residual connections to ease the training of deep networks.
 - [VGGNet](VGGNet/): Implementation of VGGNet, a deep convolutional network known for its simplicity and depth.
+- [UNET](UNET/): A convolutional network architecture designed for biomedical image segmentation with a U-shaped structure enabling precise localization.
+- [DCGAN](DCGAN/): A Deep Convolutional Generative Adversarial Network used for generating realistic images through adversarial training between a generator and a discriminator.

 ## Requirements